narmitag/narmitag.github.io/content/posts/basic_kubernetes_cluster.md

 One node needs to be designated as the master and the other 2 as workers.

 To start with the pre-requisites need to be installed on all 3 nodes.
-This can be done via a script or individaully
+This can be done via a script or by entering the commands below individually

 Download and run the script